 - Trends are significant at the 95 percent confidence interval (p < 0.05)

-This table shows regional trends in acidification from 1990 (before implementation of the Acid Rain Program) to 2012 in lakes and streams throughout the LTM program.
+This table shows regional trends in acidification from 1990 (before implementation of the Acid Rain Program) to 2015 in lakes and streams throughout the LTM program.
 Acidified drainage water mobilizes toxic forms of aluminum from soils and clays, harming fish and wildlife.
-Five chemical indicators of aquatic ecosystem response to emission changes are presented: trends in sulfate and nitrate anions, base cations, acid neutralizing capacity (ANC), and dissolved organic carbon (DOC).
+Five chemical indicators of aquatic ecosystem response to emission changes are presented: trends in sulfate and nitrate anions, acid neutralizing capacity (ANC), and base cations.
 These indicators provide information regarding the surface water sensitivity to acidification and the degree of impact on the aquatic ecosystem.
 Trends in these measured chemical indicators in drainage waters allow for the determination of whether the water bodies are improving and heading towards recovery of if they are still acidifying.
 The following is a description of each indicator represented in the table:

 Sulfate is the primary anion in most acid-sensitive waters and has the potential to acidify drainage waters and leach base cations and toxic forms of aluminum from the soils.